0xFEEDC0DE64/KnappCC2017/README.md

 # KnappCC2017
 Knapp Coding Contest 2017

-The master branch only contains the files provided by Knapp AG (not even decompressed).
+This branch only contains the provided project files for CSharp without any modifications.